The Sonicare for Kids is a great kids electric toothbrush your children will love to use... but is it any good?

 The special features of this kids electric toothbrush are:

 1. Reduced power - it has 2 settings, marked for the 4+ and 7+ age groups.
 You can set the power to whichever setting you want.
 Sometimes the 4-year olds will prefer the higher power setting, and sometimes the 10-year olds will want the lower setting.
 It's important not to feel that you have to stick to the numbers!

-2. Changeable face plates, in yellow, blue and black, so your kids can change the look of the brush when they want.
+2. Eight (8) interchangeable stickers that go on the brush handle, so your kids can change the look of the brush when they want.
 This is something that children really seem to enjoy.
-The only possible problem is losing the faceplates that are not in use, so keep them somewhere safe!
+The only possible problem is losing the stickers that are not in use, so keep them somewhere safe!

 Remember to switch your kids to a regular adult fluoride toothpaste as early as you can.
 Also to encourage them to just spit out after brushing, but NOT to rinse out with water, or to drink anything for 30 minutes.
 This lets a thin layer of fluoride toothpaste remain around the teeth, where it can strengthen the enamel much better.

 An extra game that a lot of children seem to enjoy is using disclosing tablets to color up any plaque on their teeth before brushing.
 Then they can see where they need to brush to get shiny white teeth!
 Disclosing tablets are relatively cheap, and are an excellent way to help kids learn how to brush properly.

 This specialized children's brush comes with a number of the regular Sonicare features; it is rechargeable, so you're not paying for new batteries every month; It comes with 2 brush head sizes, both of them for kiddie-sized mouths; (BUT I recommend sticking with the smallest size available);